Cats and cucumbers! Really? OK, I will be sceptical straightaway!

-On social media we stumble across many viral video pranks like the ones featuring cats fleeing in fear or bouncing into the air, at the mere sight of a cucumber placed beside or behind them.
+On social media, we stumble across many viral video pranks, like the ones featuring cats fleeing in fear or bouncing into the air at the sight of a cucumber placed beside or behind them.
 Why cats are so afraid of cucumbers is an idea that just sounds suspicious to me.

 Cucumbers might Remind the Cats of Deadly Snakes

 A cucumber, at a stretch, looks somewhat like one of nature’s deadliest predators—the snake.
 Snakes are known to attack and even eat cats.
 So, the cucumber’s resemblance to a life-threatening predator could be alarming and intimidating to a cat.